Racism, misogyny, death threats: Why can’t the booming video-game industry curb toxicity?

 [Full of ambition and drive, the Overwatch League begins its second season seeking to expand its audience]

-Activision-Blizzard (“Call of Duty,” “Overwatch”), Epic Games (“Fortnite”), Ubisoft (“Rainbow Six Siege”), Xbox, Twitch and the Entertainment Software Association all declined to comment for this article.
+Activision Blizzard (Call of Duty, Overwatch), Epic Games (Fortnite), Ubisoft (Rainbow Six), Xbox, Twitch and the Entertainment Software Association (ESA) all declined to comment for this article.

-Though some of these tactics might offer hope, game publishers have struggled to decide on broader strategic issues, like how to balance free speech with ensuring a safe environment, a struggle shared by old guard social networks like Facebook and Twitter.
+Though some of these tactics might offer hope, game publishers have struggled to decide on broader strategic issues, such as how to balance free speech with ensuring a safe environment, a struggle shared by old-guard social networks like Facebook and Twitter.

-Carlos Figueiredo, one of the founders of Fair Play Alliance who now works as the director of community trust and safety at Two Hat Security, believes identifying a mechanism to combat toxic elements would be a “rising tide that would benefit everyone” in the video game industry.
-He added that he’s been encouraged by the amount of collaboration he’s recently seen from software developers on the issue.
+Carlos Figueiredo, one of the founders of Fair Play Alliance who now works as the director of community trust and safety at Two Hat Security, believes identifying a mechanism to combat toxic elements would be a “rising tide that would benefit everyone” in the video-game industry.
+He added that he has been encouraged by the amount of collaboration he’s recently seen from software developers on the issue.

 [Is esports the next battle arena for Apex Legends and Fortnite?]